jcp1498/jcp1498/README.md

-<h1>Hi, I'm Josh! <h3>College student at Rutgers University studying Information technology and Informatics while minoring in Critical Intelligence Studies!
-I made a portfolio to show my projects and demonstrate what i've learned.
-More Projects coming soon!
+<h1>Hi, I'm Josh! <h3>College student studying Information technology and Informatics while minoring in Critical Intelligence Studies!
+I made a portfolio to show my projects and demonstrate what I've learned and my love for IT.
+More projects on the way!

 <h2>👨‍💻 IT Projects:</h2>